orbs-network/crypto-lib/README.md

-# Crypto SDK
+# Crypto Lib

-Crypto SDK is a cross-platform C++ library (with ANSI C exported interfaces) that implements all the necessary cryptographic functions for Orbs clients.
+Crypto Lib is a cross-platform C++ library (with ANSI C exported interfaces) that implements all the necessary cryptographic functions for Orbs clients.

 In order to implement some of the functionality, we have elected to use libgcrypt, since it's: